abbrat/UCA02-APC-ADI/README.md

-this folder contains the programs practiced during APC lecture.
-APC And ADI.
+This repositery contains the programs practiced during APC and ADI lectures.